Sunday, June 15, 2025

 Causes of Anemia

 To produce RBCs, our body needs iron, vitamin B12, folate, and nutrients.
 Lacking any one of these can cause anemia.
-The most common cause of anemia is the low level of iron in our body.
-Sometimes, the term anemia is used for when our body has low iron.
+The most common cause of anemia is the low level of iron in the body.
+Sometimes, the term anemia is used when our body has low iron.
 Though there are so many different causes of anemia, we can categorize them into three.

 1. Blood Loss.

-• Trauma or injury, childbirth, heavy menstruation, internal bleeding and surgery.
+• Trauma or injury, childbirth, heavy menstruation, internal bleeding, and surgery.

 • Certain drugs like NSAIDs/anti-platelet agents.